Bindila-Bogdan/Decoding-Playlist-Success/README.md

 # Decoding-Playlist-Success
-Gather Insights from a Million Playlists and Predict their Popularity Using Spotify Data
+Gather Insights from a Million Playlists and Predict their Popularity using Spotify Data